Learn about actual and potential costs

 How can I gain leverage during negotiations?

-Through what possible channels do you deliver your call reports?
+Through what channels do you deliver your call reports?
 What is the delivery cost associated with each of these channels?

 How often do you provide your reports?
 Can reports be delivered more or less frequently?
 How does the frequency of reporting affect the cost of the service?